vpecinka/mattermost/server/custom/szncluster/CLUSTER_SCENARIOS.md

 # SznCluster - Autodiscovery & Recovery Scenarios

-This document describes how autodiscovery and recovery work in a 2-node cluster setup under various failure scenarios.
+This document describes how autodiscovery and recovery work in a 2-3 node cluster setup under various failure scenarios.

+**Important**: This cluster uses **memberlist's built-in health checking** (probes every 3s, anti-entropy push/pull every 20s).
+There is NO custom health check mechanism - the database serves purely as a **seed list** for bootstrap.

 ## 🎯 **Initial Setup - 2 Nodes Start**